e-oj/Casper/README.md

     .sky{color: blue}
     .venus .sky{color: red}
     .mars > .sky {color: purple}

+Can be used when adding external css libraries to your web project.

 It ignores @ rules for now (until a reason for going through the stress of including them is found)